ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 TON dApps uses code hash as identifier of contract type, and wallet contract will absolutely different hash for its, so it will not work from the box.
 This contract is generic, so in production all application already set up for using original FunC contract, but still it is most used contract so it was used for learning and explanation purposes of how it works.
-You can learn more about launching and testing your own tact contract from NFT Tact implement article.
+You can learn more about launching and testing your own tact contract from Jetton Tact article.